NVIDIA/aistore/docs/overview.md

 * [Mountpath](configuration.md) - a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
 A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
 In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).

+* [Xaction](/xaction/README.md) - asynchronous batch operations that may take many seconds (minutes, sometimes hours) to execute are called *eXtended actions* or simply *xactions*.
+CLI docs refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
+Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and many more.
+All [eXtended actions](/xaction/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.

 ## Traffic Patterns

 In AIS, all inter- and intra-cluster networking is based on HTTP/1.1 (with HTTP/2 option currently under development).